I am marrying my person and that is what truly matters, pandemic or not.

 “We had cut our guest list down to only immediate family, our wedding party and a couple of extra friends, which would make for 100 people total in attendance.
 Our photographer was amazing and told us she would travel down to Forest Lake for us (she is native to Superior, WI).
 Other than our photographer and our wedding decorations, we had to plan a completely brand new wedding.
 We had to find a rental company for tents, tables, and chairs.
 My dad decided to smoke pulled pork for our wedding dinner.
 We got the rest of our sides through Dickey’s BBQ in North Branch.
 We were able to find a special through Midwest Sound to book a new DJ.
 Finding hotels that were open for rooms blocks was difficult but we were able to find locations for our out of town guests.”

-As for keeping guests safe, they did that as well, and everything turned out better than she had thought, “we provided masks for guests if they wanted to wear them, and hand sanitizer bottles at every table and in every bathroom.
+As for keeping guests safe at the COVID wedding, they did that as well, and everything turned out better than she had thought, “we provided masks for guests if they wanted to wear them, and hand sanitizer bottles at every table and in every bathroom.
 We made ‘Enter’ and ‘Exit’ signs to help with the flow of guests.
 Tables were socially distanced and we kept family members sitting at the same tables while trying to limit overcrowding at tables.
 Our ceremony and reception were held completely outside.
 We were definitely nervous going into the weekend regarding the 50-60% chance of thunderstorms for Saturday.
 But when the day came, it was overcast and the rain held off until about 9-10 pm.
 We had a couple of sprinkles during our family pictures after the ceremony, but the rain felt wonderful with how humid the day was.
 The day turned out PERFECT.”

-“For all COVID-19 brides right now who are going through the same situation, debating on what to do, having people tell you to postpone, here is my advice: This is your wedding, do what makes you happy.
+“For all COVID wedding brides right now who are going through the same situation, debating on what to do, having people tell you to postpone, here is my advice: This is your wedding, do what makes you happy.
 People can choose not to come to a wedding.
 That’s why you give them an RSVP card and a choice to come.
 Just remember that this wedding is meant for you and your significant other.
 Yes, there are many other things that come with a wedding, but the main focus is on being married.
 Enjoy every second of your wedding day because it goes by so fast.”

 Wedding Date: August 22, 2020